terence-leong/research-ledger/README.md

 Scoring weights, theme codes, position sizes.
 Disclaimer
 Educational research documentation.
 Nothing here is investment advice, a performance claim, or a solicitation.

-4. llm-reliability-patterns/README.md — fully open source

-Generic, IP-safe engineering patterns for forcing honesty in LLM data pipelines: receipt-echo verification, provenance tagging (DIRECT / COMPUTED / OVERRIDE / MISSING), copy-forward baseline locks, regression diff guards, schema drift detection, atomic step execution, self-check gates, halt-over-guess protocols.
-Each pattern documented with a generic worked example, failure mode it prevents, and copy-paste template.

-This repo earns the “AI prompt engineer” credibility on its own — it’s real engineering, none of it touches scoring logic, and it’s the one that collects stars.